2007–08 Swiss Super League

 The 2007–08 Swiss Super League was the 111th season of top-tier football in Switzerland.
-The competition is officially named AXPO Super League due to sponsoring purposes.
+The competition was officially named AXPO Super League due to sponsoring purposes.
 It began on 18 July 2007 and has ended on 10 May 2008.

 League table

 Results

 Teams play each other four times in this league.
 In the first half of the season each team played every other team twice (home and away) and then do the same in the second half of the season.